samchio/samchio/README.md

 ### Hello!
 My name is Sam.
 I'm a computer science grad.
+I'm mainly using this to host web projects.
 I don't know what else to put here lol

 <!--
 **samchio/samchio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.